-with $ p > 0 $ as order of the pole and $ 0 < \vert z - z_0 \vert < \epsilon $ , then exact form of meromorphic solution of equation ( 25 ) with asymptotic expansion in the form of ( 26 ) can be 1). simply periodic with period T and one pole of order p inside a strip of periods built on T
+Both solution ( ) and ( ) is holomorphic on Riemann surface.
+Demina et al \cite{demina} showed that if stable Laurent series exist for a holomorphic function f for all $ z \in \mathbb{C} $ : then f can be explicitly represented by simply periodic function with period T ( function having pole of order p inside a strip of periods built on Riemann surface ) by